Girl Meets Farm

-Girl Meets Farm is an American cooking television series that airs on Food Network, and is presented by cookbook author Molly Yeh.
+Girl Meets Farm is an American cooking show that airs on Food Network, and is presented by cookbook author Molly Yeh.
 The series features Yeh cooking Midwestern farm meals sometimes influenced by her Jewish and Chinese heritage, primarily at her farm on the Minnesota-North Dakota border.

 Girl Meets Farm officially premiered on June 24, 2018.
-The show was renewed for a third season on March 12, 2019, which premiered on March 31.
+The show was repeatedly renewed so, as of June 2025, there have been 15 seasons of 174 episodes.